 Trans Canada Trail – RiverWalk | Centre Street Bridge

-Centre Street Bridge is one of a few civic improvements generally aligned with the principles of the ‘City Beautiful’ planning efforts in Calgary.
-When it was completed, it was considered one of the finest bridges in Western Canada.
+Centre Street Bridge is one of a few civic improvements aligned with the principles of the ‘City Beautiful’ planning efforts in Calgary.
+When it was completed it was considered one of the finest bridges in Western Canada.
 This was due to its monumental and decorative character.

-He carved a lion for his garden as a hobby.
+Thompson originally carved the lion for his garden as a hobby.
 It was inspired by those at the base of Admiral Nelson’s Monument in Trafalgar Square, London.
 This lion became the model for the bridge.
-They were cast on site, hoisted, and cemented into place.
+They were cast on site, then hoisted and cemented into place.
 Thompson was later responsible for the sculptures adorning the Bow Bridge in Banff.
 (Credit HistoricPlaces.ca)

 The Trans Canada Trail is the longest inter-connected network of multi-use recreational trails in the world.
 Spanning over 29,000 kilometres on land and water.
 It links three oceans and connects 900 municipalities.